 The exemplar of this heteronomic injunction is the time-motion study arising from the work of Frederick Winslow Taylor and Frank and Lillian Gilbreth, intended to provide factory managers with a systematic means for increasing productivity, often at the expense of the worker’s well-being.
 After all, Taylor’s time study demands workers optimize themselves in relation to the rigid pace of the stopwatch.
 The efficiency of mass production gained by the twin principles of Taylorism and Fordism, argues Judy Wajcman, “was based on the subordination of workers to the momentum of the machine.”
-And although the development of such methods follows after the publication of Bergson’s central works, the latter’s critique often seems to anticipate their basic principles, insofar as they seek to quantify every aspect of the production process, down to the movement of workers’ own bodies.
-The notion that the temporality of experience as seized through quantitative analysis, as a numerical multiplicity, is just “the shadow of the self projected into homogeneous space,” provides a comforting rejoinder to these management theories, a reminder of the organic wholeness of one’s own durée, a qualitative multiplicity irreducible to such analysis.
+And although the development of such methods post-dates the publication of Bergson’s central works, the latter’s critique often seems to anticipate their basic principles, insofar as they seek to quantify every aspect of the production process, down to the movement of workers’ own bodies.
+The notion that the temporality of experience seized through quantitative analysis, as a numerical multiplicity, is just “the shadow of the self projected into homogeneous space,” provides a comforting rejoinder to these management theories, a reminder of the organic wholeness of one’s own durée, a qualitative multiplicity irreducible to such analysis.

 Bergson’s description of mechanization as “looking upon life as a repeating mechanism, with reversible action and interchangeable parts” is frank in its evocation of the shop floor.
 Interestingly though, the examples of mechanistic activity Bergson uses often allude not to the factory, but to the staid procedures of bourgeois professions.
-The “stiff and starched formality of any ceremonial”, or even worse, the complete automatism of a government official who ‘performs his duty like a mere machine’ evokes the idea of “a mechanism superposed upon life.”
+The “stiff and starched formality of any ceremonial”, or even worse, the complete automatism of a government official who “performs his duty like a mere machine” evokes the idea of “a mechanism superposed upon life.”
 Lawyers, judges, doctors, bureaucrats, and so forth, who are punctilious with respect to their official duties but have little concern for the human ends they should be serving (e.g. justice, health, etc.) “bring about a kind of professional automatism analogous to that imposed upon the soul by the habits of the body”.
 No sector of society wholly eludes the pull of mechanization.
-Anyone, regardless of their occupation, is destined to at least sometimes not make use of their own judgement and trust their own feelings, but instead rely absentmindedly upon unexamined impressions, memories, habits, readymade procedures, and the sentiments of others.
+Anyone, regardless of their occupation, is destined to at least sometimes not make use of their own judgement and trust their own feelings, but instead rely absentmindedly upon unexamined impressions, memories, habits, ready-made procedures, and the sentiments of others.

 There is a tension here.
-On the one hand, Bergson views the risk of mechanization as an inherent aspect of human life: the habitual repetitions of the body lead us into mechanical patterns of thought, and this in turn manifests in social behaviors.
+On the one hand, Bergson views the risk of mechanization as an inherent aspect of human life: the habitual repetitions of the body guide us toward mechanical patterns of thought, and this in turn manifests in social behaviors.
 On the other hand, though, these concerns regarding humans acting like automata with which his philosophy is suffused are expressed in terms that seem much more historically specific, and which, as already noted, seem to indicate a latent critique of the industrial society Bergson is unwilling to foreground, for fear of compromising his system’s transhistorical universalism.
 Take for instance, the following passage:

 we must remember what our intellect is meant for.
 The causality it seeks and finds everywhere expresses the very mechanism of our industry, in which we go on recomposing the same whole with the same parts, repeating the same movements to obtain the same result.
 The finality par excellence, for our understanding, is that of our industry, in which we work on a model given in advance, that is to say, old or composed of elements already known.